Wallace Gilberry

-Early years
+Early life

 Gilberry played his prep football at Baldwin County High School.
 In his junior season, Gilberry played primarily tight end where he started the last seven games.
 As a senior at defensive end, he made 61 solo tackles, 16 assists, seven sacks, seven tackles for losses, and deflected six passes.
 He also caused two fumbles, recovering both.

 College career

 Gilberry attended the University of Alabama, where he was redshirted in 2003.
 He played from 2004-2007.
 He appeared in 50 games.
 He became a starter during his sophomore year.

 He finished his career at Alabama with 188 tackles, 60.5 tackles for loss for -223 yards, 21.5 sacks for -135 yards, 5 forced fumbles, 3 fumble recoveries and 38 quarterback hurries.

 He was a first-team selection to the All-SEC Coaches’ Football Team in 2007.

 While at the University of Alabama, Gilberry was initiated into the Omega Psi Phi fraternity's Beta Eta chapter in the Fall of 2004.